 View from the Deck

 As the saying goes “The view is everything!”
-The same is true even for pool deck designs.
+The same is true even for in ground pool deck designs.
 Any view that can be seen from where the pool is could help enhance the satisfaction or enjoyment that one feels, whether they are taking a dip or just hanging around on one of the deck chairs.
 If there isn’t any great view worth highlighting within or outside your property, then might as well add a landscape or an aesthetically pleasing fence.
 It would be much better than having to view the house next door or the busy street.

 Pool Deck Privacy